silecs/moodle-mod-alternative/src/alternative/doc/doc_teacher.md

 - individual or team registration (with a team leader)
 - possible quota on each option
-- single choice, or limited, or unlimited
+- single choice, or limited/unlimited number of choices
-- manual input for the options, or importation of a csv file
+- manual input for the options, or import of a csv file
 - statistics
-- csv export for the registrations
+- csv export of the registrations

 ## Details

 ### Teacher settings

 Alternative is a normal activity.
-It can be added to a course in the same way as all the others.
+It is inserted into a course in the same way as other activities.

+The settings of an Alternative begins with fields like any other activity (name, description, etc).

-Except for common fields, the specific settings are : allowing modification of a choice, compact/detailed display, team mode, multiple choices.
+Then, the specific settings are: allowing modification of a choice, compact/detailed display, team mode, multiple choices.
-Each setting is detailed in the Moodle help (button "?").
+Each setting has a detailed desciption in the Moodle help (button "?").

-Then, there is the input for the different options, which can be a manual input, or a CSV file import.
+The settings end with the input for the different options.
+This can use a web form for manual input, or a CSV file import.

 For the manual input, there are 2 fields, and a button allows the teacher to add 2 more, as many times as necessary.

 #### Conditional access
-To have a restricted time period to an activity, the site administrator must enable the "_enableavailability_" setting on the page "_Site administration » Advanced features_".
+To set a restricted time period for this activity, the site administrator must enable the "_enableavailability_" setting on the page "_Site administration » Advanced features_".